KawaMood/no_creeper_grief/README.txt

 ―――――――――――――――――――――――――――――――――――――――――

 Only websites I currently use to upload my content are Modrinth (modrinth.com), Planet Minecraft (planetminecraft.com) and my own host (kawamood.com).
 If this data pack has been downloaded from another website, that means my content has been stolen, so be careful with its content: this data pack can be outdated, or potentially even contains malicious files.
-Please be sure to download it from one of the websites/platforms stated in the "Links & Contact" section bellow and nowhere else.
+Please be sure to download it from one of the websites/platforms stated in the "Links & Contact" section below and nowhere else.

 ―――――――――――――――――――――――――――――――――――――――――
 LICENCE